 3. Make sure you see their parents’ papers before you pay a deposit

 Pedigree papers shouldn’t be an afterthought.

 Good breeders will be happy (bursting with pride in fact!) to show you their sire and dam’s papers so that you can benefit from all the information on them.

-Bad breeders, on the other hand, tend to be evasive, make excuses about why the papers aren’t available, and keep promising to forward them on at a later date.
+Bad breeders, on the other hand, tend to be evasive.
+They might make excuses about why the papers aren’t available, and keep promising to forward them on at a later date.

 This can be a sign that their sire or dam aren’t pedigree dogs at all, but the breeder is trying to get your money before you cotton on,

 A pedigree dog is a purebred dog who has been entered on the pedigree record for their breed, and received a pedigree certificate.

 Some people prefer pedigree dogs because they have more predictable and reliable qualities.